-- Summer months of April-June- Plus 6 degrees to plus 20 degrees
+- Summer months of April-June- 6 degrees to 20 degrees

-- Monsoon months of July-August- Plus 3 to plus 16 degrees
+- Monsoon months of July-August- 3 to 16 degrees

-- Fall/Autumn months of September-November- Plus 2 degrees to plus 15 degrees
+- Fall/Autumn months of September-November- 2 degrees to 15 degrees

-- Winter months of December-March- Minus 10 degrees to plus 8 degrees
+- Winter months of December-March- -10 degrees to 8 degrees

 Is Kedarkantha Trek Safe?

 One of the easiest treks of the Uttarakhand Himalayas, Kedarkantha trek can be your best bet if you are a beginner.
 It is a 6-day trek that requires you to trek 4-6 km every day.
 Kedarkantha is a safe trek to undertake in all seasons except monsoons.
 The rains are unpredictable and there might be a lot of landslides.

 Some basic preparations are required for undertaking the Kedarkantha trek.
 You should be physically fit, have the endurance to walk 6 km daily and have no medical issues.
 You can prepare for the trek by doing a brisk walk every day for 30 minutes and then increase your speed each day.
 This should be done a minimum of 2 weeks prior to the trek.

 Trekking is always fun, it takes you back in time.
 With the right attitude and adequate preparation, you can conquer the invincible.
 The trick is to be well equipped so that you undertake your trek with utmost confidence and conviction.

 *Hot water for bathing/washing on a chargeable basis, but that too only if resources are available

 - For any Himalayan Trek, Ideal BMI for a trekker should be 18.5 to 24.9

 - To keep a check of this please calculate BMI here